Implicit self-consistent electrolyte model in plane-wave density-functional theory: Validation

-Figure~\ref{fig:pt_111} shows the calculated surface charge density, $\sigma$, of the Pt(111) surface as a function of applied electrostatic potential, $V$.
-The linear slope of $\sigma(V)$ is the double-layer capacitance.
-The resulting double-layer capacitance for the Pt(111) surface at 1M concentration is 15~$\mu$F/cm$^2$, which closely agrees with the previously reported computed\cite{ta11} and experimental\cite{Tymosiak-Zielinska2001} values of 14~$\mu$F/cm$^2$ and 20~$\mu$F/cm$^2$, respectively.
-The discrepancy between the VASPsol value of the double layer capacitance and the computed value in the literature can be attributed to the difference in pseudo-potentials.
+Figure~\ref{fig:pt_111} shows the calculated surface charge density, $\sigma$, of a Pt(111) surface as a function of applied electrostatic potential, $U$.
+We find that the PZC for the Pt(111) electrode is 0.85~V, in good agreement with previous computational studies\cite{ta4, ta11}.
+However, this value is at the high end of the experimentally reported results.\cite{Pajkossy2001, Trasatti1999} This discrepancy is likely due to adsorption on Pt(111).
+The work by Sekong and Gro\ss\ shows that Pt(111) is covered at potentials below 0.5~V by hydrogen, followed by the so-called double layer region between 0.5 and 0.75~V with no adsorbates present and OH adsorption at more positive potentials.~\cite{vsol_sakong} The presence of adsorbates in the experiments alters the PZC and precludes a direct comparison with our calculations.

+The linear slope of $\sigma(U)$ is the double-layer capacitance.
+Fitting a quadratic polynomial to the data and evaluating the slope at the pzc yields a double-layer capacitance for the Pt(111) surface at 1 M concentration of 14~$\mu$F/cm$^2$.
+This agrees perfectly with the previously reported computed result\cite{ta11} and is close to the experimental value of 20~$\mu$F/cm$^2$.\cite{Pajkossy2001}